 Data → Data Tools → Data Validation

-Click “OK” to get the formula-based drop-down list.
+- As a result, you will get the formula-based drop-down list.

 The dynamic drop-down list will allow you to auto-update your data.
 Follow these steps to learn.

 - We will use the same datasheet here.
 Now in the source field, apply the following formula.
 Hence, press the OK option.